 |

-This is the Print Manual Forms tab on the
+This is the Print Manual Forms tab

-you want to print (the name and path will appear in the
+that you want to print (the name and path will appear in the

 shaded labels where it says 'Document to Print').
 Select the